-2.1 The Process
+2 The Process

-The research paper overview for a given paper will be led by a group of two students.
-The two students should decide how to divide up the responsibility of the presentation and discussion leadership evenly, and send email to Lori at least $1 \ 1/2$ weeks before the presentation day.
+The class period for a given paper will be led by a group of two students.
+The two students should decide how to divide up the responsibility of the presentation and discussion leadership evenly, and send email to Lori at least $1 \frac{1}{2}$ weeks before the presentation day.

-1. Read through the paper to be presented several times, taking notes on the following aspects:

-- What problem did the researchers investigate? - What was their motivation? - What approach did they take? - How does their contribution compare with the related work? - How did they evaluate their efforts? - What conclusions did they make based on their evaluation? - What limitations do they admit their approach has? - Any other limitations that you can see? - What do the authors see as future directions based on their work? - Any other future directions that you can see? - 2.
-AT LEAST 1 WEEK BEFORE CLASS MEETING: Create an outline for a 40 minute overview presentation on the paper, focusing on the items above, and email the outline to Lori about 1 week before the presentation day.
-The outline should be a powerpoint presentation with the titles at the top of each slide, and a quick statement of the contents (including figures) planned for each slide. - 3.
-After getting feedback from Lori, create slides in the final form.
-See the instructions for slide formatting below for more details.

-- 4. For a Tuesday class, set up to meet with Lori before Thursday of the prior week.
+- 1. Read through the paper to be presented several times, taking notes on the following aspects: - What problem did the researchers investigate? - What was their motivation? - What approach did they take? - How does their contribution compare with the related work? - How did they evaluate their efforts? - What conclusions did they make based on their evaluation? - What limitations do they admit their approach has? - Any other limitations that you can see? - What do the authors see as future directions based on their work? - Any other future directions that you can see? - 2.
+AT LEAST 1 WEEK BEFORE CLASS MEETING: Create an outline for a 40 minute talk on the paper, focusing on the items above, and email the outline to Lori about 1 week before the presentation day.
+The outline should be a powerpoint with the titles at the top of each slide, and a quick statement of the contents on each slide. - 3.
+Create slides in the final form.
+See the instructions for slide formatting below for more details. - 4.
+For a Tuesday class, set up to meet with Lori before Thursday of the prior week.
 For a Thursday class, set up to meet with Lori at least by Monday of the same week.
 You should come with your final slides, for review.
-Plan an hour to review the slides with Lori. - 5.
+Plan 45 minutes to a whole hour to review the slides with Lori. - 5.
 Make the suggested changes to your slides, and email to Lori at least 2 days before your presentation. - 6.
-Practice your talk aloud at least twice before presenting it on your scheduled presentation date. - 7.
-If possible, spend 10-30 minutes going over your talk to yourself as close to your presentation time as possible to refamiliarize yourself with what you want to say.
+Practice your talk aloud at least twice before presenting it on your scheduled presentation date.

+- 7. If possible, spend 10-30 minutes going over your talk to yourself as close to your presentation time as possible to refamiliarize yourself with what you want to say.
 I always go over my talks and lectures within the hour of when I am going to do the presentation.
 It makes a world of difference. - 8.
 Print out adequate copies of your slides, 6 to a page, for each person in the course.
 Be sure to staple together your handouts and xerox double-sided to save on trees.
 Bring your handouts to class the day of your presentation to hand out at the start of class. - 9.
-Present your overview.
+Present your paper and lead the discussion.

-2.2 Presentation Content
+3 Presentation Content

-The presentation of a single paper should be approximately 30-40 minutes, depending on the paper length and complexity.
+The presentation of a single paper should be 40-50 minutes, depending on the paper length and complexity, with 30 additional minutes for questions and discussion.
 The presentation should be conducted much like the model used at a conference.
 If you follow the guidelines in slide formatting, you should use about 20-25 slides for the presentation.
 Over 25 is too many slides.
 A typical organization of a conference talk, and your presentation is: